 Civil unrest/political tension

+There has been a recent increase in political and union-linked protests throughout Zimbabwe’s major cities.
 You should avoid all demonstrations and rallies, remain vigilant at all times and avoid high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.

 Residents and visitors can be arbitrarily detained or arrested.